kristsam/classification_MLP/README.md

 The below diagram was produced for **back propagation** needs.
 The `h` fucntion can be `softplus`, `tanh`, or `cos`.
 ![network back propagation](report/network_back.png)

+## Maths
+There are some algebra calculations, in order to compute the last hidden layer weight cost derivatives based on back propagation.
+You can track them [here](report/math_back_propagation.md).

 ## Notes
 Hypothetically speaking, this model should work for plenty of hidden layers, but it sure does work with **one hidden layer**!